CAMPING IN YOSEMITE NATIONAL PARK

 If camping in Yosemite National Park is not your thing, no worries, there are more posh accommodations.
 And there are even glamping options for those who want the camping experience, but not all the hassle!
 Here are a few options we love:

-- Ahwahnee Hotel– the crown jewel of National Park lodges.
-Worth the visit even if you don’t stay, and the Ahwahnee is right in Yosemite Valley!
+• Ahwahnee Hotel– the crown jewel of National Park lodges.
+Worth visiting even if you don’t stay!

-- Wawona Hotel– gorgeous old hotel just inside the south entrance
+• Wawona Hotel– gorgeous old hotel at South Entrance

 All hotels and lodges can be booked through several travel sites, including TravelYosemite.com